 The MCC expects fluctuations in a Suppliers' migrations against their baselined schedules.
-These may be due to factors such as portfolio churn, numbers of errors accumulated from previous submitted migrations.
+These may be due to factors such as portfolio churn, numbers of errors accumulated from previous submitted migrations, where retries have not been successful.

 - Evaluate against the defined tolerances for acceptable variances between scheduled and completed migrations. - Variances falling outside these tolerances will trigger automated alerts within the MPMT, prompting further review for potential escalations. - Upon triggering an escalation tolerance, the MCC shall conduct an initial review to understand the underlying causes, such as data issues or operational setbacks and use a deviation Tolerance Level as set out below.
 An intervention may be required if MCC deem this is appropriate.